Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Identify phase transitions from regression uncertainty

-\emph{Identify phase transitions from ``hidden'' information in regression uncertainty.}---To see concretely how the uncertainty of the regression results (regression uncertainty) in ISP can be utilized to reveal possible phase transitions, let us start with ISP in the prototypical ferromagnetic Ising model $H=-J\sum_{\langle i,j\rangle}s_{i}s_{j}$, where spins $s_{i}=\pm1$ are located on a square lattice with linear size $L$ and periodic boundary condition imposed.
-And we set the coupling strength $J=1$ as the energy unit in the following.
+To see concretely how the regression uncertainty in ISP can be utilized to reveal possible phase transitions, let us start with the ISP in the prototypical ferromagnetic Ising model $H=-J\sum_{\langle i,j\rangle}s_{i}s_{j}$, where the Ising spins $s_{i}=\pm1$ are located on a square lattice with linear size $L$ and periodic boundary condition imposed.
+The coupling strength $J=1$ is set as the energy unit in the following.

-As the inverse of generating spin configurations that satisfy the probability distribution $\exp(-H\slash T)\slash Z$ ($Z\equiv\sum_{\{s_{i}\}}\exp(-H\slash T)$ and the Boltzmann constant $k_{B}$ is set to be 1) at a given temperature $T$, the ISP in this case asks the question of what the possible temperature is for a given spin configuration {[}cf.~Fig.~\ref{fig:Ising}(a){]}, hence naturally corresponds to a prototypical regression task.
-We perform this regression task by training the NN as an $L\times L\rightarrow1$ map from the set of spin configurations to the set of reconstructed temperatures denoted by $T_{R}$.
-During the training process of the NN, a large number of its parameters are optimized by minimizing the mean square error loss function \citep{Goodfellow_Book_2016}
+As the inverse of generating spin configurations that satisfy the probability distribution $\exp(-H\slash T)\slash Z$ ($Z\equiv\sum_{\{s_{i}\}}\exp(-H\slash T)$ and the Boltzmann constant $k_{B}$ is set to be $1$) at a given temperature $T$, the ISP in this case asks the question of what the possible temperature is for a given spin configuration {[}see~Fig.~\ref{fig:Ising}(a) for instance{]}, hence naturally corresponds to a prototypical regression task.
+This regression task is performed by training the NN as an $L\times L\rightarrow1$ map from the set of spin configurations to the set of reconstructed temperatures denoted by $T_{R}$.
+During the training process of the NN, a large number of its parameters are optimized by minimizing a loss function.
+The mean square error (MSE) \citep{Goodfellow_Book_2016} is employed as the loss function $\mathbb{L}$ here for instance, i.e.,

+where $\langle\cdot\rangle$ denotes the average over all the samples in the training dataset (see Appendix \ref{sec:Training} and \ref{sec:Loss-and-maxima} for more technical details concerning the data generation, NN training, the architecture of NN, and the loss function).